 Let’s take a simple example to make this concrete.

 Suppose a student has moved to a new town for their college graduation and is looking for a house to live in.
-Due to financial constraints, the student can’t buy an entire house and hence decides to look for place available for monthly usage in return for payments made for it.
+Due to financial constraints, the student can’t buy an entire house and hence decides to look for the place available for monthly usage in return for payments made for it.
 The owner of the house (lessor) and the student (lessee) will get into a legal contract, called a lease agreement.
-The agreement will entail all the details and guidelines pertaining to maintenance of the property by the lessee.
+The agreement will entail all the details and guidelines pertaining to the maintenance of the property by the lessee.